News

 Listening

-• OET Listening - The listening section of the OET is tailored to healthcare contexts.
-It consists of three parts, with healthcare-related consultations, presentations, and lectures.
-Candidates are required to understand medical terminology and follow dialogues between healthcare providers and patients.
+• OET Listening - The OET listening section is tailored to healthcare contexts.
+It consists of three parts: healthcare-related consultations, presentations, and lectures.
+Candidates must understand medical terminology and follow dialogues between healthcare providers and patients.
 This section lasts approximately 40 minutes.

-• IELTS Listening - IELTS has four sections, each gradually increasing in difficulty.
-The test covers a wide range of topics, including everyday conversations, academic discussions, and monologues.
-It’s designed for a general audience, so no specific professional knowledge is required.
+• IELTS Listening - The IELTS has four sections, each gradually increasing in difficulty.
+The test covers various topics, including everyday conversations, academic discussions, and monologues.
+It's designed for a general audience, so no specific professional knowledge is required.
 This section also lasts about 30-40 minutes.

 Reading

-• OET Reading - OET’s reading section is also healthcare-focused, with three parts that test comprehension through medical texts, journal articles, and other health-related materials.
+• OET Reading - OET's reading section is also healthcare-focused.
+It has three parts that test comprehension of medical texts, journal articles, and other health-related materials.
 Candidates are expected to understand both general healthcare content and specific details.

 • IELTS Reading - The reading section in IELTS varies between the Academic and General Training versions.
 The Academic version includes more complex texts like journals and essays, while the General version uses simpler texts such as advertisements or general interest articles.
-Like OET, the IELTS reading section has three parts, but it covers a wider variety of subjects.
+Like OET, the IELTS reading section has three parts but covers various subjects.

 Writing

 • OET Writing - This part of the test is highly specific to healthcare.
-Candidates are required to write a letter, such as a referral letter, discharge letter, or a letter of transfer, based on a given case note.
-This task mirrors real-world writing scenarios for healthcare professionals and demands strong command over medical vocabulary and the ability to clearly convey clinical information.
+Candidates are required to write a letter, such as a referral, discharge, or transfer letter, based on a given case note.
+This task mirrors real-world writing scenarios for healthcare professionals and demands a strong command of medical vocabulary and the ability to convey clinical information.

 Speaking

 • OET Speaking - The OET speaking section consists of two role-play tasks.
-In these tasks, candidates take on the role of a healthcare professional and interact with an interlocutor who acts as a patient or a client.
-These role-plays assess how well candidates can communicate in clinical settings, including explaining medical conditions, discussing treatment plans, and responding to patient queries.
+In these tasks, candidates assume the role of a healthcare professional and interact with an interlocutor who acts as a patient or a client.
+These role-plays assess how well candidates communicate in clinical settings, including explaining medical conditions, discussing treatment plans, and responding to patient queries.

 • IELTS Speaking - The IELTS speaking test involves a one-on-one interview with an examiner.
-The test is divided into three parts: an introduction and interview, a short talk, and a discussion.
-The topics range from personal experiences to more abstract ideas, and no professional context is required.
+It is divided into three parts: an introduction and interview, a short talk, and a discussion.
+The topics range from personal experiences to more abstract ideas; no professional context is required.
 The focus is on general communication skills, fluency, and coherence.

 Key Differences